 - In Hunter ◊ Hunter Mereum, the main villain of the Chimera Ant Arc, was so powerful he literally was unbeatable.
 The strongest man in the world at the time could not even put a scratch on him, let alone defeat him.
 So he set off a nuke stored inside his body, in an attempt to kill Mereum...
 Except he survives and only dies hours later because of radiation poisoning.

-- Amusing case in Neon Genesis Evangelion: The army do try almost everything in their arsenal before resorting to thinly-disguised nukes, and when they fail decide giant human shaped robots are the best bet.
+- Amusing case in Neon Genesis Evangelion: The army do try almost everything in their arsenal before resorting to N2 mines, and when they fail decide giant human shaped robots are the best bet.

 - The Macross series are an exception to the Nuclear Weapons Taboo, although its reaction weaponry isn't nuclear per se — it's an annihilation weapon, that is, an antimatter charge: